ppeetteerrs/gem5-RISC-V-FS-Linux/README.md

 ### 4.3 Berkeley Bootloader (bbl)
 - The Berkeley Bootloader is used to load the Linux kernel, see the [SiFive blog](https://www.sifive.com/blog/all-aboard-part-6-booting-a-risc-v-linux-kernel) for its inner workings.
 - bbl expects the hart uid and devicetree address to be stored in registers `a0` and `a1` respectively when loaded.
-The devicetree generation and register value settings are handled by gem5, see [FULL_SYSTEM.md](FULL_SYSTEM.md) for more info.
+The devicetree generation and register value settings are handled by gem5, see [Full System Linux Guide.md](Full%20System%20Linux%20Guide.md) for more info.
 ```bash
 sudo apt-get install -y device-tree-compiler
 git clone https://github.com/riscv/riscv-pk.git $SRC/pk